bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 01:11:08

-One thing I've been thinking about, and maybe Greg can chime in on this, is like what if we did, What if we eventually proposed a fork that was up all CTV and APO?
+One thing I've been thinking about, and maybe Greg can chime in on this, what if we eventually proposed a fork that was up all CTV and APO?
-Because I know you know a lot of people have wanted a peel for a while Obviously, I can't judge the use in l2, but the size of that fork is
+Because I know you know a lot of people have wanted a peel for a while.
+Obviously, I can't judge the use in L2, but the size of that fork is..

 Speaker 5: 01:11:30